Pocket lighters are there for a reason

-“He also said I should shoot you in the chest if you were to go for my carotid.”
+“He also said I should shoot you in the chest if you go for my carotid.”

 “Seriously?”
 Halting in my tracks, I resist the urge to lift my hands in surrender.
 Instead, I point a finger at his face.
-“This is such a load of bat shit and you know it.
-Tell my uncle I hope he’s going to rot in hell for this when you get back.”
+“This is such a load of bat shit, and you know it.
+When you get back, tell my uncle I hope he rots in Hell for this.”

-A scornful laugh breaks from my throat.
-“And you think they’ll abide to this?”
+A scornful laugh breaks free from my throat.
+“And you think they’ll abide by that?”

 “They would be suicidal not to.”

-There’s not a fucking ounce of humor in his tone.
+There’s not a fucking ounce of humor in his tone now.
 Shit!
 I’m doomed.

-He whirls around and scuffles out the door, pulling it shut with a loud thud and leaving me and my coffin behind in this alien place.
+He whirls around and shuffles out the door, pulling it shut with a loud thud, and leaving me and my coffin behind in this alien place.

 Frustrated and hungry, I heave a sigh.
-Trapped in a castle that reeks of tomb and mustiness is not exactly my idea of a nice summer vacation.
-What’s worse, I’m not in the least bit tired.
-This is normally the time where a vampire goes to bed and sleeps away the sunny hours of the day, but damn my jet lag, I’m wide awake.
-May as well give myself a tour through Casa Dracula.
+Trapped in a castle that reeks of death and mustiness is not exactly my idea of a nice summer vacation.
+What’s worse, I’m not the least bit tired.
+This is normally the time when a vampire goes to bed and sleeps away the sunny hours of the day, but with my damn jetlag, I’m wide-awake.
+Might as well give myself a tour of Casa Dracula.

 I’m inside a bloody rock.
-Everything in here is made of stone.
+Everything is made of dark stone.
 The walls, the floor, the wide staircase leading to the second level.
 Only the doors opening to more rooms in this catacomb are made of solid wood.
-Black, I should add.
+Black like the front door, I should add.
 With the lack of friendly color in this place, I can understand why Uncle V was so crabby when he lived here.
 I wonder how long it will take for me to go insane and start knocking my head against a wall.

 I open several doors and peek inside.
-Behind one there’s a kitchen that sure doesn’t hold frozen human in the pantry.
-Black curtains as thick as ship sails seal the windows.
-The same curtains as in the main hall, the library, the washhouse and the staff room.
-Past the stairs is another door set into the wall.
+Behind one there’s a kitchen that sure doesn’t hold frozen human in the freezer.
+Black curtains as thick as ship sails seal the windows—the same ones as in the main hall, the library, the washhouse, and the staff room.
+Past the stairs is another door set into a wall.
 This one’s made of iron instead of wood, but it’s not locked as I first guessed when I noticed it.

-Trying to hold my non-existent enthusiasm in check, I look what’s behind that door.
-Hm, there’s no room but narrow stairs leading downward.
+Trying to hold my non-existent enthusiasm in check, I open the panel to see what’s behind the door.
+Hmm, there’s no room.
+Instead, it’s a narrow set of stairs, leading down.
 Cobwebs hang from the low ceiling.
-I can’t see what’s at the end of the stairway, because it curves, but when a rat comes up and speeds toward me, I bang the door shut and press against it with my back, letting go of a hysteric gasp.
+I can’t see what’s at the end of the stairwell because it curves, but when a rat scampers up and speeds toward me, I bang the door shut and press against it with my back, letting out a hysterical gasp.

 Vermin.
 Just great.

-Done with exploring the ground floor of what Reginald referred to as the west wing, I ascend the dominating stairs, hauling up my red wheeled suitcase that he left at the bottom for me.
+Done with exploring the ground floor of what Reginald referred to as the west wing, I ascend the dominating stairs, hauling up the wheeled suitcase that Reg left at the bottom for me.
 The bedrooms must be on the second floor, and I intend to move into the biggest one.

-A porcelain bowl and a jug stand on it, which reminds me that I haven’t seen a bathroom in this pseudo hotel yet.
+A porcelain bowl and a jug rest on it, which reminds me that I haven’t seen a bathroom in this pseudo hotel yet.
 A shower would have been asking too much, I guess.

-Uncle Vlad must be rubbing his hands with a snicker right now back in our cozy home, finding joy in the thought of me having to take a bath in the freezing castle pond.
-Gritting my teeth, I pull my suitcase over to the bed, put the candle on the nightstand, and perform a belly flop onto the blanket covered mattress.
-Centuries of gathered dust soar up around me, momentarily blocking my vision.
-I cough until the cloud settles down again and my lungs catch a tiny bit of clean air.
-This creepy castle definitely comes equipped with every detail of a Frankenstein movie.
+Uncle Vlad must be rubbing his hands with glee right now back in our cozy home in California, finding joy in the thought of me having to take a bath in the freezing castle pond.
+Gritting my teeth, I pull my suitcase over to the bed, place the candle on the nightstand, and perform a belly flop onto the blanket-covered mattress.
+Centuries of gathered dust soars up around me, momentarily blocking my vision.
+I cough until the cloud settles again, and my lungs catch a tiny breath of clean air.
+This creepy castle definitely comes equipped with every necessary detail of a Frankenstein movie.

 Now, aren’t I lucky?
-If only they hadn’t left out the good parts, like young, female staff to eat.
+If only they hadn’t left out the good parts, like the young, female staff members I could eat.